Jeep Forward Control

 The Jeep Forward Control is a truck that was produced by Willys Motors, later named Kaiser Jeep, from 1956 to 1965.
 It was also assembled in other international markets.
 The layout featured a cab over (forward control) design.

-The Forward Control models were primarily marketed as work vehicles for corporate, municipal, military, as well as civilian use.
-Regular pickup box beds were standard and customers were offered a large number of "Jeep approved" specialized bodies from outside suppliers.
+The Forward Control models were primarily marketed as corporate, municipal, military, and civilian work vehicles.
+Regular pickup box beds were standard, and customers were offered many "Jeep-approved" specialized bodies from outside suppliers.
 These ranged from simple flatbeds to complete tow trucks, dump trucks, and fire trucks.
 The vehicles were also manufactured under license in India and Spain.

 Design

 Willys produced utility vehicles that remained almost unchanged since 1947.
 As the marketplace grew more competitive in the 1950s, management developed a new range of modern cab and body trucks.
-The independent designer that was contracted by Willys since the 1940s, Brooks Stevens, used styling cues from full-size cab-over-engine trucks for this new futuristic-looking space-efficient vehicle with the center grille panel made to imitate the classic seven-slot Jeep design.
-The unconventional forward control layout and "helicopter look" of the cab was too unusual for mainstream buyers during that era, but they were successful in specialty markets that included airport service vehicles, tow trucks, and railroad crew trucks that could ride the rails.
+The independent designer that Willys contracted since the 1940s, Brooks Stevens, used styling cues from full-size cab-over-engine trucks for this new futuristic-looking space-efficient vehicle with the center grille panel made to imitate the classic seven-slot Jeep design.
+The unconventional forward control layout and "helicopter look" of the cab were too unusual for mainstream buyers during that era.
+Still, they were successful in specialty markets that included airport service vehicles, tow trucks, and railroad crew trucks that could ride the rails.
 Numerous versions of the Forward Control Jeeps were manufactured for general and specialized applications with 1957 being the top production with almost 10,000 vehicles built that year.

-Engineering was based on existing CJ-5.
+Engineering was based on the existing CJ-5.
 Power came from the Hurricane F-head and L-head 4-cylinder engines.
 The updates in 1958 on both the FC-150 and 170 versions had attained a goal established by Willys engineers to design a versatile commercial vehicle in which the ratio of the vehicle's curb weight to its payload was 1 to 1.
 According to the Society of Automotive Engineers (SAE), this was regarded as the lowest ratio offered by domestic manufacturers at that time within the standard light-duty commercial vehicle segment.
-The FC layout offered advantages including a short turning radius and large cargo bed size given the compact overall length.
+The FC layout offered advantages, including a short turning radius and a large cargo bed size, given the compact overall length.

 Proposals included a "Forward Control Commuter" design that may have been among the earliest minivan-type vehicles.
 Three operational concept cars were built by Reutter in Stuttgart, West Germany.
-Brooks Stevens was also involved in the transformation of this truck platform into a passenger vehicle.
+Brooks Stevens also transformed this truck platform into a passenger vehicle.